-successfully.
-In contrast, the smallest-sized organizations are concerned about increasing regulatory scrutiny as well as ensuring privacy and security and the related compliance challenges associated with that.

-- Interestingly, organizations with revenues between \$1 billion and \$9.9 billion rate all of their top five risks at the "Significant Impact" level, while other sized organizations generally rate only one of their top five risks at that level.
-None of the top five risks for the largest organizations is rated at the "Significant Impact" level. - Overall concerns about a riskier environment continue as business leaders look ahead to 2032.
-A decade out, all but one of the top five risks for each of the different size categories of organizations are rated at a higher level than they were rated last year (for 2031) and all are rated higher than they were two years ago.
+- are concerned about increasing regulatory scrutiny as well as ensuring privacy and security and the related compliance challenges associated with that. - Interestingly, organisations with revenues between \$1 billion and \$9.9 billion rate all of their top five risks at the "Significant Impact" level, while other sized organisations generally rate only one of their top five risks at that level.
+None of the top five risks for the largest organisations is rated at the "Significant Impact" level. - Overall concerns about a riskier environment continue as business leaders look ahead to 2032.
+A decade out, all but one of the top five risks for each of the different size categories of organisations are rated at a higher level than they were rated last year (for 2031) and all are rated higher than they were two years ago.
 This suggests a heightened risk concern on the minds of executives.
-Most notably, respondents from the smallest organizations rate all their top five risks for 2032 as "Significant Impact" risks, with concerns about the impact of regulatory change and scrutiny noticeably high. - All four sizes of organizations include the risk of succession and talent challenges and the risk related to disruptive innovations as top five 2032 risk concerns.
-Three of the four size categories of organizations also include risks related to the adoption of digital technologies with its implications to reskilling and upskilling existing employees and the risks related to resistance to change as top five risk concerns for 2032.
+Most notably, respondents from the smallest organisations rate all their top five risks for 2032 as "Significant Impact" risks, with concerns about the impact of regulatory change and scrutiny noticeably high. - All four sizes of organisations include the risk of succession and talent challenges and the risk related to disruptive innovations as top five 2032 risk concerns.
+Three of the four size categories of organisations also include risks related to the adoption of digital technologies with its implications to reskilling and upskilling existing employees and the risks related to resistance to change as top five risk concerns for 2032.